Zero-Maiden/Zero-Maiden/README.md

 <h1 align="center">
   Hi there, I'm <a href="https://github.com/Zero-Maiden">Albert Liem</a>
 </h1>

-As a hermit, I like to do a little bit of everything to keep myself from being bored.
+I like to do a little bit of everything to keep myself from being bored as a hobby.
 I have many dreams but so little time.
-My long-term goal is to make games for the world.
+My long-term goal is to make significant contributions to the field of technology.
+I am particularly interested in enhancing my expertise in full-stack web development, with a focus on cloud technologies.
 Currently, I'm involved in full-stack web development.

 ## 🛠️ Technologies & Tools
 ### Front-end Development